Hints for your first class...

 Here are some suggestions for places to purchase dancewear and/or shoes.

-• Capezio's at 3839 H St., Sacramento
+• Capezio's at 3839 H Street, Sacramento, CA 95816

-• Emil's Family Shoe Store at 508 Main St., Woodland
+• Emil's Family Shoe Store at 508 Main Street, Woodland, CA 95695 for ballet, jazz, and tap shoes.

-For Bellydance Hip Scarves in Sacramento:
+For Bellydance Hip Scarves:

-• Evaneline's at 113 K Street
+• Evangeline's at 113 K Street, Sacramento

 Communication